 The defacl command has three sub-commands:

-Similar to the "acl set" command, the file-or-canned_acl_name names either a canned ACL or the path to a file that contains ACL text.
-(See gsutil help acl for examples of editing and setting ACLs via the acl command.)
+a predefined ACL or the path to a file that contains ACL text.
+See gsutil help acl for examples of editing and setting ACLs via the acl command.
+See

 Setting a default object ACL on a bucket provides a convenient way to ensure newly uploaded objects have a specific ACL.
 If you don't set the bucket's default object ACL, it will default to project-private.
 If you then upload objects that need a different ACL, you will need to perform a separate ACL update operation for each object.
 Depending on how many objects require updates, this could be very time-consuming.

 Gets the default ACL text for a bucket, which you can save and edit for use with the "defacl set" command.

 The "defacl ch" (or "defacl change") command updates the default object access control list for a bucket.
 The syntax is shared with the "acl ch" command, so see the "CH" section of gsutil help acl for the full help description.

 Grant anyone on the internet READ access by default to any object created in the bucket example-bucket:

 gsutil defacl ch -u AllUsers:R gs://example-bucket

 Add the user email@example.com to the default object ACL on bucket example-bucket with READ access: